 If you want to come study at the Facultat d'Informàtica de Barcelona as an exchange student, you have to take the following steps:

 The Learning Agreement is the document in which you state the subjects you will take during your mobility stay.
 It has to be agreed by you, your university and us.
 On our side, the list of subjects included in the application form is equivalent to the Learning Agreement.
-In any case, depending on the programme you are doing your mobility in, it's possible you may have to fill in a specific document.
+In any case, depending on the programme you are doing your mobility in, you may have to fill in a specific document.
 Ask your university to get the information.

-Main academic information to fill in the learning agreement:
+Main academic information to fill in the Learning Agreement:

 Barcelona is the main city of Catalonia, a bilingual community, so both Catalan and Spanish are oficial languages of UPC.
 As a mobility student you should have, at least, an intermediate level (B1) of the language of instruction of the degree you will enrol in.
 This language is:

 If the language of instruction is not your native language, you will have to submit a certificate of proficiency.

 For English, level B1 can be certified by any of the most common certificates: TOEFL, IELTS, TOEIC (4 skills), FCE...

 Check the UPC accepted English certificates table (information only in Catalan version)

 For Spanish, level B1 can be certified by: